 Silverfort secures every dimension of identity.
-We are the first to deliver end-to-end identity security across the entire IAM infrastructure, eliminating gaps and blind spots, giving businesses visibility into their identity fabric and extending protection to resources that previously could not be protected.
-This is all done via a patented technology that natively integrates with your entire IAM infrastructure, Runtime Access ProtectionTM (RAP).
-It is lightweight, easy to use and deploy, and won't disrupt business operations, resulting in better security outcomes with less work.
-Discover every identity across every environment, analyze exposures to reduce your attack surface, and enforce security controls inline to stop lateral movement, ransomware propagation, and other identity threats.
+We deliver end-to-end identity security that is easy to deploy and won't disrupt business operations, resulting in better security outcomes with less work.
+Discover every identity, analyze exposures, and enforce protection inline to stop lateral movement, ransomware, and other identity threats.